-Contractor agrees to provide quarterly reports containing the following information, at a minimum, but not limited to: total DTIDs sold, total gross proceeds, contractor net sales revenue, average cycle time, FSG 23 and FSC 2420 items sold at or above market value, small business reporting, and any other required documentation that is needed for DLA Disposition Services.
+Purchaser agrees to provide monthly and quarterly reports containing the following information, at a minimum, but not limited to inventory reports of property issued and removed/not yet removed, and any other required documentation that is needed for DLA Disposition Services upon request.

-The contract requires that the Contractor fulfill certain requirements related to national security, customer service, and compliance review.
-The Contractor must be fully auditable and remain cooperative with DLA Disposition Services audit requirements to include accounting statements, insurance coverage, inventory control/asset tracking, inventory aging, and returning/retrieving controlled property, both prior to resale and after.
-Any and all of the Contractor's records must be made available to DLA Disposition Services.
+The contract requires that the Purchaser fulfill certain requirements related to national security, customer service, and compliance review.
+The Purchaser must be fully auditable and remain cooperative with DLA Disposition Services audit requirements to include accounting statements, insurance coverage, inventory control/asset tracking, inventory aging, and returning/retrieving controlled property, both prior to resale and after.
+Any and all of the Purchaser's records must be made available to DLA Disposition Services.
 Records will be made available in either electronic or hard copy form as requested by DLA Disposition Services within three (3) business days of request.
-Contractor should not expect any equitable relief or any other type of relief that is based upon or related in any manner to an unanticipated level of effort or additional effort necessary related to national security, DLA customer service, and/or compliance reviews.
+Purchaser shall not expect any equitable relief or any other type of relief that is based upon or related in any manner to an unanticipated level of effort or additional effort necessary related to national security, DLA customer service, and/or compliance reviews.

 The Government reserves the right to conduct a post-award conference as early as two weeks after award.
-The purpose of the conference is to ensure the Contractor fully understands the terms and conditions of this contract.
-The location and date of the conference will be determined by DLA Disposition Services and the costs incurred by Contractor personnel attending shall be paid in full by the Contractor without reimbursement by DLA Disposition Services.
+The purpose of the conference is to ensure the Purchaser fully understands the terms and conditions of this contract.
+The location and date of the conference will be determined by DLA Disposition Services and the costs incurred by Purchaser personnel attending will be paid in full by the Purchaser without reimbursement by DLA Disposition Services.

-Prospective bidders should be aware of certain risk factors that could affect a bidder's assessment of this contract and the calculations supporting the resulting bid.
-Under no circumstances is DLA Disposition Services/the Government responsible for any assumptions, planning factors, or decisions the contractor made related to determining their high bid.
+Prospective bidders will be aware of certain risk factors that could affect a bidder's assessment of this contract and the calculations supporting the resulting bid.
+Under no circumstances is DLA

+Disposition Services/the Government responsible for any assumptions, planning factors, or decisions the Purchaser made related to determining their high bid.
 This is a firm fixed price contract where the bid price is expressed as a percentage of acquisition value.
-The Government expects the buyer to perform all the requirements under this contract at the bid price provided by the Contractor.
-At no time will the Government pay the Contractor to take property, sell property, or adjust bid pricing of contract or individual items due to the Contractor's inability to sell or market the property streams.
-There will be no reimbursement to the Contractor under this contract except for the limited circumstances related to reimbursement of actual expenses incurred for return of property directed by the Government.
-The Government is not responsible for any indirect, inconsequential, or unanticipated (through assumption of sales value, act or omission of factors) expenses related to performance under this contract.
-Although DLA Disposition Services does not represent that it has identified all such risk factors, the following, in addition to those risks identified elsewhere in this IFB, should be considered by a prospective bidder:
+The Government expects the buyer to perform all the requirements under this contract at the bid price provided by the Purchaser.
+At no time will the Government pay the Purchaser to take property, sell property, or adjust bid pricing of contract or individual items due to the Purchaser's inability to sell or market the property streams.
+There will be no reimbursement to the Purchaser under this contract except for the limited circumstances related to reimbursement of actual expenses incurred for return of property directed by the Government.
+The Government is not responsible for any indirect, inconsequential, or completeness (through assumption of sales value, act or omission of factors) of expenses related to performance under this contract.
+Although DLA Disposition Services does not represent that it has identified all such risk factors, the following, in addition to those risks identified elsewhere in this IFB, will be considered by a prospective bidder: